Horsham Museum

-Horsham Museum is a museum at Horsham, West Sussex, in South East England.
+Horsham Museum is a museum in Horsham, West Sussex, England.
 It was founded in August 1893 by volunteers of the Free Christian (now Unitarian) Church and became part of Horsham District Council in 1974.
 It is a fully accredited museum and serves both Horsham and its district with the support of the Friends of Horsham Museum and an active volunteer base.
+The building is Grade II* listed.

 Location

 Horsham Museum has been situated in Causeway House since 1941, but prior to that the collections found a home in the basement of Park House, North Street.
-The Museum occupies the entirety of the Causeway House site.
+The museum occupies the entirety of the Causeway House site.
 In addition to the displays, the museum collections also feature: